 You will need to provide references.

 Once invited to an interview, you’ll be asked to submit the contact information for two recommenders.
-Read more about how to choose your references.
+Read more about how to choose your recommenders.

 You will need to upload an official transcript.

 You will need to prepare for the interview.

 The interview is a distinctive part of the TFA application process and consists of three major components: sample lessons, group activity, and personal one-on-one interviews.

 We understand that interviews can be a bit nerve-wracking.
 Rest assured, our selectors are excited to meet you and learn more about you.
 They’re ready to answer any questions you may have.

 “I did not expect that it would be so enjoyable.
 I thought that the personal interview would have been more question-answer oriented, but my interview was more like a conversation with a like-minded friend.”